joyeusenoelle/in-nomine-quickplay/README.md

 | 5 | Malakite | 4 | 2 | +1d6 in combat with the wicked; can't break a promise |
 | 6 | Mercurian | 5 | 1 | +1d6 to make or evaluate relationships; can't hurt humans |

+## VESSEL

+Every angel has a vessel, an earthly body that allows them to interact with the corporeal world.
+If you fail a Corporeal roll, your vessel takes 1 damage.
+When your vessel reaches 6 damage, it dies, and you must wait for your Archangel to give you a new one.
+The GM will tell you when you can re-enter the game.

 ## DISSONANCE

-Any time you do something your choir can't do, add 1 to your Dissonance and roll 1d6.
+Any time you fail a Celestial roll or you do something your choir can't do, add 1 to your Dissonance and roll 1d6.
 If your roll is greater than or equal to your Dissonance, you're fine for now.
 If it's under your Dissonance, you gain a Discord from the following table and reset your Dissonance to 0.

 |  | Discord | Description |
 | --- | ------- | ----------- |